List of Lupin III characters: Rebecca Rossellini

-Rebecca Rossellini (レベッカ・ロッセリーニ, Rebekka Rosserīni), also known as Rebecca Lupin, is a major protagonist in the Lupin the 3rd Part IV anime series.
-She is a wealthy Sammarinese businesswoman, heiress, model, actress, and athlete from San Marino who legally marries Lupin after meeting him at a party.
+Rebecca Rossellini (レベッカ・ロッセリーニ, Rebekka Rosserīni), also known as Rebecca Lupin, is a major protagonist in the Part IV anime series.
+She is a wealthy Sammarinese businesswoman, heiress, model, actress, and athlete from San Marino who marries Lupin after meeting him at a party.
 She secretly leads a double life as a thief, committing daring heists for the sheer adrenaline rush.
 The marriage is revealed to be a mere ruse, with Rebecca tricking Lupin in order to use him as a distraction while she steals a valuable crown for her own thrill and entertainment.
 Later in the series she starts to actually fall in love with him and asks to keep the Mrs. Lupin name as a secret code between them.
-Rebecca also appears in the final episode of Lupin the 3rd Part V, helping Lupin against the shady IT conglomerate Shake Handz.
+Rebecca also appears in the final episode of Part 5, helping Lupin against the shady IT conglomerate Shake Handz.
 She is voiced by Yukiyo Fujii in Japanese and by Cassandra Lee Morris in English.